-4.3.5.1 A service opening shall be provided in air ducts adjacent to each fire damper, smoke damper, and any smoke detectors that need access for installation, cleaning, maintenance, inspection, and testing.
+4.3.5.1 A service opening shall be provided in air ducts adjacent to each fire damper, smoke damper, combination fire/smoke damper, and any smoke detectors that need access for installation, cleaning, maintenance, inspection, and testing.

 4.3.5.1.1 The opening shall be large enough to permit maintenance and resetting of the device.